 Harvested grapes are thoroughly sorted out, removing stems, unripe, tainted or berries with mold.
 Then the berries are mashed and together with the juice are placed in an enamel pot, filling it up to ¾ of its volume.
 It is best to mash the grapes by hands, thus not damaging the seeds, which contain substances that make the taste of wine bitter.
 If there are too many berries, then you should gently shuffle them with a wooden rolling pin (pestle).

 You should avoid letting the juice touch metal (unless it’s stainless steel), because this causes oxidation, which spoils the taste of homemade wine.
 That’s why berries should be mashed by hands or with wooden tools, and put the pulp (mashed grapes) into an enamel hollow-ware – a bucket or a pan.
-You can also use food grade plastic ware or a wooden barrel.
+You can also use food grade plastic (Plastic Containers – we have them for sale)

 Then cover the container with a clean cloth and leave for 3-4 days in a dark warm place (65-74F° / 18-23°C).
 After 12-20 hours the juice will start fermenting, and on its surface “a hat” from peels will appear, which must be removed 1-2 times a day by stirring the pulp with a wooden spoon or by hand.
 If you don’t do that, the mash might start vinegary fermentation which will spoil your wine material.